 Program benefits include:

-- Automated monthly account statements via email
+• Monthly account statements sent via email

-How does my project or organization apply for fiscal sponsorship?
+How does my project or organization apply for Fiscal Sponsorship?

 Potential projects can determine their eligibility with the short checklist below.
-Eligible candidates can continue to the
+Eligible candidates can continue to the online application form.
+If you still have specific questions, you can email [email protected].

 Is there a deadline to apply for fiscal sponsorship?
 How long does the review/approval process take?

-Sort of.
-Applications can be submitted at any time and are preliminarily reviewed by the Arts & Business Council staff every month.
-This review allows for follow-up questions or revisions if further information about your project is needed.
-Then, applications are presented to a selection committee for final approval.
-The selection committee makes fiscal sponsorship decisions on a set schedule, so the overall process from the time we receive your application until a decision is made may be up to 3 months.
+Application deadlines occur on the 21st of every other month.
+(January 21, March 21, May 21, July 21, September 21, November 21) Staff members review applications and will reach out with any follow-up questions or revisions if further information about your project is needed.
+Following the staff review, completed applications are presented to a designated committee of our board for final approval.
+The committee makes fiscal sponsorship decisions on a set schedule, so the overall process from the time we receive your application until a decision is about 6 weeks.

 My application for the Arts & Business Council's Fiscal Sponsorship program was approved!
 Now what?